No-Big-Deal Homemade Chicken Stock

 Plus There's No-Big-Deal Beef Stock

-Any time there’s leftover bits of beef or beef bones, just drop them into the saucepan with an onion, a carrot and a rib of celery.
+Any time there’s leftover bits of beef or beef bones, just drop them into the saucepan with water, an onion, a carrot and a rib of celery.
 Follow the same process.
-Beef has a lot more fat, you’ll want to discard the thick layer that accumulates on top of the stock – or feed it to the birds!
+Beef has a lot more fat, you’ll want to discard the thick layer that accumulates on top of the stock.

 NO-BIG-DEAL CHICKEN STOCK RECIPE